 Ethephon (Ethrel) is a growth regulator that stimulates ethylene production by the plant.
-It can be used to thin apple trees from full bloom to 20 25 mm fruit size.
+It can be used to thin apple trees from full bloom to 20 to 25 mm fruit size.
 It has given unpredictable thinning action.
-In some cases it has defruited the trees.
+In a few cases it has defruited the trees.
 Nevertheless, it does have the advantage that it will thin large fruit (up to 25 mm).
 In general, a rate of 200 to 300 ppm (.66 to 1.0 pt/100 gal tree row volume dilute) is the use range that we suggest.
 Ethrel also has a significant positive effect on return bloom in addition to the thinning effect.
 Ethrel can also be used as a return bloom enhancer after the thinning period is over.
-For this use, it is applied at low rates after the window for thinning has passed (usually 4-6 weeks after full bloom).
+For this use, it is applied 2 to 4 times at 7 to 10 day intervals after the window for thinning has passed (usually 4-6 weeks after full bloom).